zenparsing/skert/README.md

 ## About

-SkertJS is a reimagination of the future of JavaScript.
+SkertJS reimagines the future of JavaScript with simple features that address common problems and work well together.

 ## Features